lwertzui/i3-bubblgum-rice/README.md

-i am almost finished with my first i3-Gaps (ofc) rice with a bubblegum theme, feel free to grab, modify and use however u like and if you like it,send me a pic of you using it on Discord (.wertzui)
+i am finished with my first i3-Gaps (ofc) rice with a bubblegum theme, feel free to grab, modify and use however u like and if you like it,send me a pic of you using it on Discord (.wertzui)

 Includes: